7wingfly/autok8s/vmware/VMwareParameters_Master.md

 ### VMware Tags & K8s Labels

-The script will ensure that the requested tags are always applied.
+The script ensures that the requested tags are applied.
 If the requested tag and/or tag categories do not exist in VMware, they will be created.
-If different tags belonging to the same tag category are present, these will be removed before creating and adding the requested ones.
+If different tags belonging to the same tag category are present, those tags will be removed before creating and adding the requested ones.
 You can disable tag creation with the `--vsphere-cpi-create-tags false` parameter.

-If you do not specify a value for `--vsphere-cpi-tag-region` or `--vsphere-cpi-tag-zone`, the script will not be able to assign tags and will only check for the presence of tags which belong to the specified tag categories (`k8s-region` and `k8s-zone` by default).
-This is not an issue if you are managing tags through some other process such as Terraform.
+If you do not specify a value for `--vsphere-cpi-tag-region` or `--vsphere-cpi-tag-zone`, the script will not be able to assign tags and will only check for the presence of tags that belong to the specified tag categories (`k8s-region` and `k8s-zone` by default).
+This is not an issue if you manage tags through another process, such as Terraform.

 > [!CAUTION]
 >
-> If there are no tags on the VM(s) belonging to categories defined in the `labels` section of the vSphere ConfigMap `cloud-config` (see more below), the CPI driver will be unable to complete the initialization of the node and it will remain tainted.
+> If no tags exist on the VM(s) in the categories defined in the `labels` section of the vSphere ConfigMap `cloud-config` (see below), the CPI driver cannot complete node initialization and the node will remain tainted.
 >
 > For example, if you specify the tag category `k8s-zone`, VMs **must** have a tag belonging to this category for successful initialization.